Ipotrick/Daxa/wiki/Features.md

 - The destruction of any resource is deferred until all submits, currently running at the time of the destroy call, are finished.
 This makes it safe to call destroy on ressources in most cases.
 - Extensive debug checks for any number of cases with sensible error messages detailing what could have gone wrong.
 - Thread safety that can optionally be disabled via a preprocessor makro define.
-  - Calls to CommandEncoder from multiple threads is NOT threadsafe.
+  - Calls to CommandRecorder from multiple threads is NOT threadsafe.
   - Utils generally are not threadsafe.
   - All Other objects are generally threadsafe to access from multiple threads simultaneously.